This page is evolving, so please check back regularly. If you have questions, thoughts, or ideas, please reach out to us.

 KU has 1,500+ military-affiliated students on our five campuses.
 This is more than double than the student athlete population and comparable to the international student population.

 While military-affiliated students are as diverse as the university itself, they all share a common bond through military service – whether they wear/wore the uniform for our nation and/or are a part of the military family.
-Here are some nationwide characteristics of student veterans in particular.

 Students from military backgrounds often bring leadership experience, maturity, resiliency, mission focus, and a diverse set of life experiences to the classroom.

 At the same time, transitioning from the military world can pose challenges for some students – whether it’s navigating different bureaucracies, battling stereotypes regarding military service, finding other students to relate to, returning to academia after an extended period, etc. Some students may also have service-connected disabilities.

 Our goal at the Military-Affiliated Student Center is to serve as a resource for faculty and staff who may be unfamiliar with the military culture.
 Together, we can enable our military-affiliated students to succeed in their transition to the university, in the classroom, and in their future endeavors.

 Frequently Asked Questions

 Words carry weight.
 How we refer to students can be the difference between being inclusive and exclusive of their military-affiliated identity/identities.

 Student veterans – those who have served and/or are currently serving in the Army, Navy, Air Force, Marine Corps, Coast Guard, Space Force.
 They may be, or may have been, on Active Duty, in the Reserves, and/or in the National Guard.